-The following example shows how to cite the use of this data set in a publication.
+As a condition of using these data, you must cite the use of this data set using the following citation.
 For more information, see our Use and Copyright Web page.

-NSIDC/WDC for Glaciology, Boulder, compiler.
-2002, updated 2009.
+National Snow and Ice Data Center, compiler.
+2002, updated 2015.
 Glacier Photograph Collection.
-Boulder, Colorado USA: National Snow and Ice Data Center/World Data Center for Glaciology.doi: 10.7265/N5/NSIDC-GPC-2009-12.
+Boulder, Colorado USA: National Snow and Ice Data Center. http://dx.doi.org/10.7265/N5/NSIDC-GPC-2009-12.